Why The Gambia is the ideal value for money holiday

 With the current financial climate of post-Brexit hanging over us, it is only natural to start spending your pennies a little more cautiously.
 Having said that, everybody deserves a holiday, and it won't take too much looking around to find a rewarding and affordable holiday deal to book for your next escape; you may just have to consider slightly different destinations.

 With the pound increasingly weakening against the euro, it is starting to make more and more sense to base your future holiday plans outside of Europe.
-Having experienced holidays to The Gambia for the past 29 years, we think it is the perfect value for money holiday destination and a great alternative to Europe.
+Having experienced holidays to The Gambia for over 30 years, we think it is the perfect value for money holiday destination and a great alternative to Europe.
 Rather than keeping the secret to ourselves, we've decided to share with you some of the reasons behind the country being such great value; certain to inspire you to book The Gambia into your future holiday plans.

 At The Gambia Experience, we offer a wide range of holiday packages, ensuring that the budget of all holidaymakers is met.
 Our late availability deals can be snapped up for great prices, including return flights, transfers and a seven-night stay on B&B basis.
 Given that these packages include a six-hour flight to almost uninterrupted sunshine, we're confident in billing The Gambia as a bargain holiday destination.